How to Choose the Right Size Car Air Mattress for Your SUV

 The core answer to finding the right SUV air mattress size boils down to this: measure your vehicle's interior space with the seats folded down and compare it to the mattress dimensions.
 Forget what the box says looks good; you need actual numbers.
 Umbrauto breaks down the measuring process, and it's not complicated.
 You're looking for length, width, and height.

-My first car camping trip had me measuring my Subaru Outback with a cheap tape measure from the dollar store.
-I ended up with a mattress that was 6 inches too long, forcing me to leave the rear hatch slightly open all night.
+It's worth measuring your cargo area carefully — even a cheap tape measure will do.
+A common error is a mattress 6 inches too long, which forces the rear hatch to stay slightly open all night.
 Not ideal when it's 30 degrees F out.

 When you measure, be realistic.
 Fold down your rear seats and measure from the back of the front seats all the way to the tailgate.
 That's your maximum length.
 Then, measure the widest point, keeping in mind those pesky wheel wells that eat up space.
 HEST mentions how your vehicle dictates your comfort, and they aren't wrong.
 A mattress that's too wide will bunch up, creating uncomfortable pressure points and wasted space.